mderrien29/kanedama/backend/docs/DECISIONS.md

 ### Metrics Service

 Now that we have the data, let's get some metrics from it.
-(Note: I hate answer as a variable name, so i use `metrics`)
+(Note: I do not like answer as a variable name, so i use `metrics`)

 For performance reasons, we sort the list once, and use the fact the list is sorted to retrieve the last transaction easily.
 I HATE this.
 Basically, nothing is currently there to help the future developer modify the application, and he might break things by sending an un-ordered list to some functions which assumes the list is sorted.
 If we had the `UserAccounts` object, we could have a function which would "cache" the sorting of the list, and make sure each function is using the sorted list.
 I hesitated a lot to add it at this point.